SpeedyLabX/ser-conformer-gat-xai/README.md

 The study proposes a **hybrid multimodal framework** integrating **acoustic** and **linguistic** representations through a **Compact Conformer** encoder for temporal modeling and a **Graph Attention Network (GAT)** for inter-modal reasoning.
 Explainability is achieved via **attention visualization**, **SHAP**, and **Integrated Gradients**, allowing interpretability of model decisions.

-Our goal is to contribute an interpretable and reproducible multimodal SER architecture toward submission to **IJCAI 2026**.
+Our goal is to contribute an interpretable and reproducible multimodal SER architecture toward submission to **ACIIDS 2026**.

 ---